 There are currently 16 directors, comprising 12 non-executive directors and four executive directors: the Chief Executive, the Finance Director, the Director of Advisory and Legal Services, and the Special Executive Director.
 There are three non-clinical non-executive directors on the Board, bringing experience from the fields of business development and financial services, and the actuarial and legal professions.
 Any member of MDDUS can stand for election to the Board at an Annual General Meeting (AGM).
 From the AGM in 2017, the Board will generally have not more than 12 non-executive directors.
 Non-executive directors generally serve not more than 12 years in office, with no individual term extending to more than four years.

-In addition to agreeing short-term appointments of non-executive directors between AGMs, the Board also appoints directors to the positions of Chairman and Vice-Chairman.
-The roles of Chairman and Chief Executive are separate and their profiles, which were recently reviewed and updated, distinguish clearly between leading the Board and executive responsibility for the running of the business.
+In addition to agreeing short-term appointments of non-executive directors between AGMs, the Board also appoints directors to the positions of Chair and Vice-Chair.
+The roles of Chair and Chief Executive are separate and their profiles, which were recently reviewed and updated, distinguish clearly between leading the Board and executive responsibility for the running of the business.

 The Board has agreed a process for evaluating, in consecutive years, its performance and that of individual directors.